mythogenesys/ecg-denoiser-hackathon/README.md

 This project directly addresses this gap by providing an accessible, powerful tool to clean noisy ECGs, thereby improving diagnostic accuracy and supporting frontline health workers.

-## Our Solution: An End-to-End Denoise-and-Diagnose Pipeline
+## My Solution: An End-to-End Denoise-and-Diagnose Pipeline

 We developed a two-stage deep learning system: